The Top 9 Mistakes People Make With Their LinkedIn Profile Picture

 #5 Dressing Too Casually

 This is a tough one to cover.
 When you choose a profile picture to represent your personal brand on LinkedIn, represent yourself the same way that you would in the marketplace.
-If you wear jeans and t-shirts in the market, then use a profile picture represents you.
+If you wear jeans and t-shirts in the market, then use a profile picture that represents you.
 But I don’t recommend choosing a picture with you in a swimsuit or on stage at a bodybuilding competition.
 You wouldn’t walk into your office like that.

 #6 Dressing Too Formally